 Up to 15,000 new homes and a Garden City in north Kent.
 One of a number of housing developments across the South East LEP area.Find out more

-PHE Harlow will be PHE’s future 40-acre campus and headquarters.
+UK Health Security Agency’s Harlow site will be the UK Health Security Agency’s future 40-acre campus and headquarters.
 Up to 2,750 staff including scientists, technicians, finance, human resources, communications and marketing.Find out more

 New nuclear power station in Maldon, with new jobs to include construction, engineering, business and training opportunities.Find out more